hotwired-laravel/turbo-laravel/README.md

 This will apply the same conventions mentioned for the model events, and doing it this way will automatically dispatch the broadcasting in background, using queued jobs.

-To listen for the events, we ship with a custom HTML tag `<turbo-echo-stream-source>` that you can add to any page you want to receive broadcasts.
+To listen to the events in the frontend, we export a custom HTML tag `<turbo-echo-stream-source>` that you can add to any page you want to receive broadcasts on.
 This tag will connect to the `channel` attribute you provide to it and will start receiving Turbo Streams messages over WebSockets and applying them to the page.
 When you leave the page, it will also leave the channel.
 Here's an example of how you can use it:

 ```blade
 <turbo-echo-stream-source